Skip to content

 1. Install the Collection Tool: Download unJaena Collector and collect artifacts from Windows systems.

 2. Upload Data: Upload collected data to the platform.
-Parsing, indexing, and vector embedding are processed automatically.
+Parsing, indexing, and AI analysis preparation are processed automatically.

 3. Ask the AI: Enter questions in natural language.
 Start with simple queries like "Were there any suspicious activities in the past week?"